aderidder/iCRFGenerator/README.md

 ***Learn more about the iCRF Generator in the [publication](https://f1000research.com/articles/9-81).
 If you use the iCRF Generator for your project, please cite the paper!***

 ## News
+New in 2.0.1 - minor release:
+* Fixed ART-DECOR server references
+* Updated several package, which were outdated
+* Corrected date-time mapping for Castor, which supports this.

 New in 2.0 - This is major release and includes many new features:
 * Support for OpenEHR - Specifically, we've added codebooks from ckm.openehr.org
 * Support for CDISC's ODM-XML